qmk/qmk_firmware/docs/flashing.md

 Halfkay is a super-slim protocol developed by PJRC that uses HID, and come on all Teensys (namely the 2.0).

-To ensure compatability with the Halfkay bootloader, make sure this block is present your `rules.mk`:
+To ensure compatibility with the Halfkay bootloader, make sure this block is present your `rules.mk`:

     # Bootloader
     #     This definition is optional, and if your keyboard supports multiple bootloaders of